Climate-adapted forest management in the Zofingen region, Switzerland

 Project location: Switzerland, Aargau canton, Zofingen

 While, in developing countries, the focus tends to be more on protecting the forest, industrialised nations are aiming to adapt the forestry industry to climate change.
-Adaptation means, on the one hand, expediently combining use of wood as a renewable material with carbon storage (less use of timber), and carrying out specific silvicultural management measures on the other.
+Adaptations through silvicultural measures make the forest fit for climate change, thereby keeping it stable, storing additional carbon and at the same time supplying the renewable raw material wood in the future.
 The project in the Zofingen region pursues precisely this approach.

 Climate protection thanks to carbon capture in the Zofingen forest

 This climate protection project covers an area of around 1,663 hectares of forest in the border regions of the Aargau, Bern, Lucerne and Solothurn cantons.
 The forest is currently being actively managed and used for a variety of purposes, and in future the forest will continue to be managed by the regional forest enterprise, but activity will be reduced to allow larger wood reserves to accrue.
-The increase in wood reserves should capture up to 3553 tonnes of CO2 from the atmosphere annually.
+Thanks to the increased wood supply, the forest can remove an average of up to 3,550 tonnes of CO₂ from the atmosphere every year.
 Over the 30-year total duration of the project, this equates to an emissions reduction of up to 106,604 tonnes of CO2

 As a result of the current management of the area, the wood reserves amount to around 328 cubic metres per hectare, which means that the forest is unable to fully reach its potential as a carbon sink.
 The adapted management should in future allow the creation of a forest that has wood reserves of over 350 cubic metres per hectare.
 The Aargau forestry department regularly checks the use of the forest throughout the duration of the project.